-One of the undoubtable advantages of Kleftiko meat is that it is way healthier than barbecued meat because it is not cooked on an open flame.
+One of the undoubted advantages of Kleftiko meat is that it is way healthier than barbecued meat because it is not cooked on an open flame.

-It is common to see the elderly enjoy “Kleftiko” instead of “Souvla” because lamb meat reduces the risk of heart and artery disease.
+It is common to see the elderly enjoy “Kleftiko” instead of “Souvla” because many elderly people in Cyprus believe lamb meat reduces the risk of heart and artery disease.

 ‘Souvlaki’ or Souvla is a true blessing for anyone who is a fan of barbecued meat.